You are here

 • A letter of interest (approximately 200 words) stating why you would like to attend camp.

-• Optional: If you would like to express yourself visually, examples of your original artwork can be submitted via digital images on CD/DVD.
+• Optional: If you would like to express yourself visually, digital or printed images of your original artwork may be submitted.
 Submissions of original artworks are accepted, but may not be returned.

 Please contact Shirod Younker, Journeys in Creativity Program Manager at 971.255.4148 or firstname.lastname@example.org.

 All materials must be received on or before April 21, 2017.

 Submit all materials to: Journeys Program, c/o Oregon College of Art and Craft, 8245 SW Barnes Road Portland, OR 97225.